pranshumalik14/cv-resume/cv.typ

   ]
 ]

+#section("Selected Projects")[
+//   #project_descr("Project Name: Long-form description.")
+  #project_descr("Intuitive Robot Arm Reach: Undergraduate final-year project with the goal of developing a reach control method by combining algorithmic models of human motor-learning processes, such as proximodistal exploration and motor babbling.
+Designed and evaluated an interpolation-based method that covered the entire reachable space, contrary to tuning for specific reach targets.")
+  #project_descr("Analog IK Solver: Presents a generic computation method for inverse kinematics of serial robots using a modular and digitally reconfigurable analog circuit.
+Error-bounded approximate solutions are found in fixed time by continuously evaluating forward kinematics using periodic, phase-locked, and frequency-scaled waveforms as successive joint configurations.")
+  #project_descr("CollabBots: A robotic platform, built from scratch, with two opposing robotic arms and orthogonal cameras to implement and test visual servoing and collaborative scheduling for picking and placing toy blocks in pre-specified goal patterns.")
+]

 #section("Miscellaneous")[
   #project_descr("Academic Officer: Elected to represent the student assembly at OIST and liaise with the graduate school.
-Responsibilities included identifying inefficiencies and suggesting improvements in the academic program and advocating for student concerns and interests.")
+Responsibilities include identifying inefficiencies and suggesting improvements in the academic program and advocating for student concerns and interests.")
   #project_descr("Big Ideas Committee: Led a club that is a part of the Society for Neuroscience Graduate Students (SONGS) at Western University.
 We hosted didactic discussions as well as regular share-what-you-read sessions on topics like creativity, philosophy of science, and consciousness.
 We also organized a student-led panel discussion on the scientific and philosophical study of consciousness, which was attended by 40+ graduate students and postdocs.")
   #project_descr("Hobbies and Side Interests: Photography and painting; systems thinking; education; citizen science; cognitive architectures; philosophy of mind, memory, and action; Indian philosophy; Sanskrit language; yoga and meditation.")
   #project_descr("Sports and Outdoor Activities: Love playing cricket and badminton, and have also played in local cricket leagues.
 I also enjoy running, hiking, camping, and long walks in nature.")